Threshold phenomenon and traveling waves for heterogeneous integral equations and epidemic models: Introduction

-\end{definition} Our goal will be to identify what states can be connected by a generalized traveling wave, and for which speed there exist or not traveling waves.
-The notion of generalized traveling waves was introduced, under a more general form, by H. Berestycki and F. Hamel in \cite{BHgtw} in the context of heterogeneous reaction-diffusion equations, in order to generalize the notion of traveling waves introduced by A. N. Kolmogorov, I. G. Petrovski, N. S. Piskunov \cite{KPP} for homogeneous reaction-diffusion equations.
-The definition we use is sometimes called \emph{almost planar wave with linear speed}, see Definition 2.8 in \cite{BHgtw}. \begin{req} Let us say a word about the assumption that the waves we consider have a linear speed.
-This is not obvious \emph{a priori}, and there are examples of reaction-diffusion equations where the propagation happens with a super-linear speed.
-For instance, X. Cabré and J.-M. Roquejoffre \cite{CR} prove that, for a reaction-diffusion equation with diffusion given by a fractional Laplace operator $(-\Delta)^s$, $s\in(0,1)$, the spreading is exponential.
-This comes from the fact that the transition function of the underlying process decays ``too slowly" (algebraically) at infinity.
-This phenomenon was also observed in the context of neural field equations, see for instance \cite{FF}.
-To prevent this super-linear propagation to happen here, we will restrict our attention to kernels $\Gamma$ that decay exponentially fast. \end{req} \begin{req} It is interesting to specify the notion of propagation given by Definition~\ref{def prop} and the notion of generalized traveling wave given by Definition \ref{def tw} in the special case where the equations \eqref{eq}, \eqref{eq waves} are obtained by transforming a SIR system \eqref{SIR gen}.
-Let us start with the notion of propagation: assume that $(S(t,x),I(t,x))$ solves \eqref{SIR gen} with initial datum $(S_0(x),I_0(x))$, where $S_0>0$ and $I_0\geq 0$.
-Let $u(t,x) = -\ln(\frac{S(t,x)}{S_0(x)})$.
-If the epidemic propagates in the sense of Definition \ref{def prop}, then $\liminf_{\vert x \vert\to+\infty}\liminf_{t\to+\infty}u(t,x)>0$, which implies that there is $\e>0$ and $R>0$ large enough so that
+\begin{req} The waves we consider here have a linear speed.
+Observe that there are no \emph{a priori} reason for this to hold true.
+Actually, there are examples of reaction-diffusion equations where the propagation happens with a super-linear speed.
+For instance, Cabr\'e and Roquejoffre~\cite{CR} prove that this is the case for reaction-diffusion equations with diffusion given by a fractional Laplace operator $(-\Delta)^s$, $s\in(0,1)$.
+This comes from the fact that the transition function of the underlying process decays ``too slowly'' (algebraically) at infinity.
+Similar observation was made in the context of neural field equations, see for instance \cite{FF}.
+To prevent such super-linear propagation here, we will restrict our attention to kernels $\Gamma$ that decay exponentially fast. \end{req}

-where $S_{\infty}(x) := \lim_{t\to+\infty}S(t,x)$.
-This means that, even far away from the initial focus of infection, the population is significantly decreased by the epidemic.
-On the other hand, if the epidemic fades out, then

-This means that, at least far away from the initial focus of infection, the population is unchanged after the epidemic.